 What to Expect

-The PRAXIS Middle School: Science exam in its entirety consists of 125 selected-response questions.
-The test is administered via computer.
-Because of this, there can be a variety in the style of questions that are asked.
+You should expect to see three main types of questions: single-answer, stimulus-based, and cluster.
 You should expect most questions to require you simply to click an oval next to the correct answer.
-However, there may be questions that utilize the technology more.
-They may ask you to zoom in on details in a graphic or picture, click boxes next to all that apply, click on check boxes, click on parts of a graphic or sentence, use a drag and drop feature, or select your answer from a drop-down menu.
+They may ask you to zoom in on details in a graphic or picture, click boxes next to all that apply, click on checkboxes, click on parts of a graphic or sentence, use a drag and drop feature, or select your answer from a drop-down menu.